Who is Dr Clive Williams

-Any life is lived on two entwined but distinct levels: the things that we are required to do in the real world, and managing the thoughts, feelings and symptoms of our own private, internal world.
+Any life is lived on two entwined but distinct levels: the things that we are required to do in the real world, whilst managing the thoughts, feelings and symptoms of our own private, internal life.
 Life in the real world may involve the minutiae of brushing our teeth to giving a presentation at work or setting boundaries with a child.
-Our internal private life involves dealing with the diverse range emotions that accompany all these real world everyday events.
+Our internal private life involves dealing with the diverse range emotions that accompany all these real world, everyday events.

 We may not have any difficult emotion whilst brushing our teeth but we most probably have lots of emotions giving a work presentation or setting boundaries for a challenging child.

 These two levels of living require connected but distinct skills.
-We may have been taught how to create the media presentation for our colleagues on the laptop but did anyone teach us how to identify and manage the diverse array of emotions we walk around with?
+We may have been taught how to create the media presentation for our colleagues on the laptop but did anyone teach us how to identify and manage the diverse array of emotions we experience on any day?

 What did you learn about emotions?
 Keep them to yourself?
-No one is interested?
-You’re only burdening others?
-Asking others for help?
+Ignore them?
+They’re only a burden if you share them with others?

-Navigating change almost always involves a lot of unpleasant emotions; e.g., anxiety, uncertainty, reluctance.
-We teach children many of the real world external skills needed to live a life but do we teach how to navigate the diverse range of emotions associated with daily living?
+Navigating change, whether you are seeking change or had it forced upon you, always involves a lot of unpleasant emotions; e.g., anxiety, sadness, confusion.
+We teach children many of the real world, external skills needed to live a life but do we teach how to navigate the diverse range of emotions associated with daily living?

-For the past 40 years, I’ve worked in my own personal laboratory working with groups, companies, families and individuals.
-When they come with a problem, I ask one key question.
+For the past 40 years, I’ve worked in my own personal ‘laboratory’ sitting with individuals, couples and families who are struggling in some way.
+When they come with their problems, I ask one key question.
 Do they have the real world AND internal private psychological skills to navigate this change and resolve their problem?

-Dr Clive Williams speaks about the Hero’s Journey
+Dr Clive Williams speaks about his roadmap for change

 Dr Clive Williams has presented his ideas at the Hero Roundtables in Geelong Victoria (2015) and Michigan (2016) and Yarram Victoria (2018).
 Clive has also presented at Bond University Wellness Forum (2016) and both the first and second Heroism Science Conferences at Murdoch University Perth and Richmond University Virginia USA.
 He has been an invited guest on podcasts the Hero Forge, Bloke Psychology, Mr Perfect and worked with governments and organisations helping them undertake issues of change and problem solving.
 More recently Clive has become a Director for Blokepedia an organisation focused on the health and wellbeing of men.